Elijah42600/CS-166-Project-Part-3/README.md

 4) Appointment ID and Doctor ID must already exist.
 - Appointment must already belong to doctor in has_appointment
 5) Assumes date range in inclusive.
+ - Date must be in YYYY/MM/DD format.
+ - Assumes Doctor exists.
- - Does not discriminate between Departments with the same name.
+6) Does not discriminate between Departments with the same name.
-6) d
+ - Assumes Department Name is valid.
+ - Date must be in YYYY/MM/DD format.
 7) d
 8) Patient will not have more than one appointment of the same type.